steemit/devportal-tutorials-py/tutorials/25_power_down_steem/README.md

 option, index = pick(options, title)
 ```

 Based on the input from the user the `amount` variable can be assigned and the transaction committed to the blockchain.
-The amount must be between zero and the total amount of vesting shares (both pending conversion and available VESTS combined).
-Any amount entered to be withdrawn will override the current amount of vesting shares pending withdrawal.
-If for example the user enters a new amount of '0' shares to be withdrawn, it will cancel the current withdrawal completely.
+The amount must be between zero and the total amount of vesting shares (both pending conversion and available VESTS combined). **The amount you set to be withdrawn will override the current amount of vesting shares pending withdrawal.** If for example the user enters a new amount of '0' shares to be withdrawn, it will cancel the current withdrawal completely.

 ```python
 #parameters: amount, account